openid/eKYC-IDA/openid-advanced-syntax-for-claims.md

 `transformed_claims_functions_supported`: OPTIONAL.
 JSON array indicating support for Predefined Transformed Claims, and containing an array of the supported function names.
 When present this array must have at least one member.

 `transformed_claims_predefined`: OPTIONAL.
-JSON object containing the definition all supported Predefined Transformed Claims following the same syntax as `transformed_claims` in the `claims` object.
+JSON object containing the definitions of all supported Predefined Transformed Claims following the same syntax as `transformed_claims` in the `claims` object.
 When present this object must contain at least one definition of a Predefined Transformed Claim.

 `transformed_claims_maxdepth`: OPTIONAL.
 Integer value indicating the maximum number of functions in a chain of functions used to define a transformed claim.

+## Error Conditions
+The following error conditions MUST be checked by an OP, in this order:

+ 1. If the definition of a transformed claim provided by an RP uses more than `transformed_claims_maxdepth` function applications, the OP MUST abort the transaction with an `invalid_request` error.
+ 2. If an RP uses, in a definition for a transformed claim, a function not supported by the OP and therefore not listed in `transformed_claims_functions_supported`, or the wrong number of arguments, or a wrong type of argument, the OP MUST ignore the definition of the transformed claim.
+ 3. Each transformed claim is based on a single base claim, as expressed by the `claim` key in the definition of the transformed claim.
+In case this base claim is not known to the OP, or data is not available for this claim, or similar conditions, the transformed claim MUST be treated the same as the base claim.
+For example, if the base claim is unknown to the OP, the transformed claim is handled as if it were an unknown claim as well.
+If an End-User choses not to release the base claim, or the base claim is not released to the RP for some other reason, the transformed claim MUST NOT be released as well.

+In general, if an RP references an undefined transformed claim in the `claims` parameter, the claim MUST be treated like a claim unknown to the OP.
+If Selective Abort/Omit is supported as defined above, the `if_unknown` case will be triggered.

 ## UX and Privacy Considerations